Elite Tactical Systems (ETS) released new Glock magazines for the very popular Glock 42 and Glock 43 pistols.

 |Glock 43 9x19mm||12-Round Magazine||$21.99|

-From our experiences with ETS magazines we have found them to be well-made, durable, and to function flawlessly in our limited experience (approximately 500 rounds through several different ETS magazines).
-This experience has involved multiple reloads, rapid follow-up shots, and ejections of the magazines onto concrete floors.
-So far (other than the above noted scuff mark) the ETS magazines have endured the treatment very well.
+From my experience with ETS magazines, I believe them to be well-made and durable.
+Mine have functioned flawlessly.
+I’ve tested them with multiple reloads, rapid follow-up shots, and ejections of the magazines onto concrete floors.
+So far (other than the above-noted scuff mark) the ETS magazines have endured the treatment very well.